2025 Rotating Carseats Comparison: Find Your Best Match

 Best For: NOT RECOMMENDED

-Comments: Until we know more, we are not recommending the Emme 360 at this time due to a “Basic” crash test rating from Consumer Reports, and our observation of issues that could contribute to misuse on its sister seat, the Safety 1st Turn and Go 360.
-There are better rotating seat options.
+Comments: Until we know more, we are not recommending the Emme 360 at this time due to a “Basic” crash test rating from Consumer Reports, and our observation of issues that could contribute to gross misuse on its sister seat, the Safety 1st Turn and Go 360.
+Simply put, there are better rotating seat options available.

 Nuna Revv